-\A new residential district may need to be created to accommodate small-scale residential development within Rural Villages.
+^{}A new residential district may need to be created to accommodate small-scale residential development within Rural Villages.

-Project Framework Project Size None Residential Densities Up to 1 unit/acre (Residential-only projects should be 25 acres or less in area and have direct access to the main thoroughfare within the village) Mix of Uses Commercial, Residential, and Institutional Uses Recommended (No Preferred Mix of Uses) Residential Projects: 100% Single-Family Dwellings (Detached) Open Space Provide at least 10% of the project area as open space, with a mix of active and passive recreational amenities.
+Project Framework Project Size None Residential Densities Up to 1 unit/acre (Residential-only projects should be 25 acres or less in area and have direct access to the main thoroughfare within the village) Mix of Uses Commercial, Residential, and Institutional Uses Recommended (No Preferred Mix of Uses) Residential Projects: 100% Single-Family Dwellings (Detached) Open Space Provide Consider providing at least 10% of the project area as open space, with a mix of active and passive recreational amenities.

-· Consider incorporating vegetable farms, orchards, community gardens, and/or other agricultural uses compatible with surrounding residential uses into open space areas, particularly on open sites historically used as farmland.
+Consider incorporating community gardens, vegetable farms, orchards, and/or other agricultural uses compatible with surrounding residential uses into open space areas, particularly on open sites historically used as farmland.
 Utilities and Infrastructure Connect to public water and/or sewer (if available within the village).
 Screen stormwater management facilities or design them as an amenity (including landscaping, paths, benches, and/or similar features).
-Community Character Landscaping and Buffers Provide landscaped buffers along major thoroughfares (enhanced buffers and greater setbacks along scenic roads).
-Preserve existing vegetation where possible.
+Community Character Landscaping and Buffers Provide landscaped buffers along major thoroughfares (enhanced buffers and greater setbacks along scenic roads), pPreservinge existing vegetation where possible.
 Due to the compact nature of rural villages, thoroughfare buffers may be reduced or eliminated if parking is located to the side or rear of the principal building, pedestrian amenities exceeding minimum requirements are provided, street trees are provided, and/or buildings incorporate high-quality architectural details.
+Consider incorporating native plant species into thoroughfare buffers, parking islands, and other landscaped areas.
+Preserve existing vegetation on the development site where possible.
 Building Design Incorporate architectural elements commonly used in historic structures in the area, including pitched roofs on at least a portion of the building.
 Use high-quality materials (such as brick, stone, and fiber-cement siding) commonly found on nearby historic structures.
 Design buildings to orient towards the street and avoid long, monotonous facades.
 Design buildings with footprints generally less than 15,000 square feet and no more than two stories in height.
 Design larger buildings to appear as a collection of smaller buildings.
+The adaptive reuse of historic buildings is strongly encouraged.
 Signage Use small-scale freestanding and/or monument signage that is externally illuminated.
 Parking and Loading Locate parking and loading areas to the side or rear of buildings to the greatest extent practicable.
 If located in the front, provide additional landscaping between the roadway and parking lots.
 Divide parking areas into smaller bays to reduce their scale.
 Residential Uses Limit residential-only projects to 25 acres (or less) with internal streets that provide direct access to the main thoroughfare within the village.
 Minimize the prominence of garages along the streetscape.
 If a garage faces the street, preference is to have it set back from the primary façade.
 Side- and rear-loading garages are encouraged.
 Provide an interconnected street network that minimizes cul-de-sacs.

-Provide street trees and sidewalks/pedestrian paths.
+Provide street trees and sidewalks/pedestrian paths, especially along major corridors.
 Historic Districts For projects located within state- and/or nationally-recognized historic districts, reference guidance within Chapter XX: History and Culture.